A criminal profile of the Gilgo Beach serial killer

 Jessica Taylor location

-A woman discovered Jessica Taylor’s remains at the end of this access road on Halsey Manor Road while she was walking her dog.
-Notably, he decided to leave them out in the open.
+A woman discovered Taylor’s remains at the end of this access road on Halsey Manor Road while she was walking her dog.
+Notably, he decided to leave her body out in the open.
 He could have easily dumped the torso inside the treeline, which was just a couple of feet away.

 If this is indeed the case, then this kind of behavior should not come as a surprise.

-According to forensic psychologist Richard Walter, sadists in particular get a “kick” out of playing cat-and-mouse games with the authorities.
-They also enjoy striking fear into the wider community.
+Sadists in particular get a “kick” out of striking fear into the wider community and playing cat-and-mouse games with the authorities.

-While speaking about Jessica Taylor’s murder, one Manorville resident stated:
+While speaking about Taylor’s murder, one Manorville resident remarked:

 “If you live here and you know the woods, you wouldn’t pull over and leave [a torso] practically on the side of the road.
 Unless you want it to be found.”